Haunted Kansas title

 She still scratches and bruises male visitors.
 Service animals avoid the nursery, and video cameras mysteriously stop working.

-Roxie’s reliable recommendation: Explore Haunted Atchison on the Haunted Trolley Tour each October.
-Atchison is one of Kansas’ most haunted cities.
+Roxie’s reliable recommendation: Explore Haunted Atchison on the Haunted Trolley Tour each October because Atchison is one of Kansas’ most haunted cities.

 Related: Atchison has some of Northeast Kansas’ most interesting attractions.